felipegtx/cozy/README.md

 This is... something.

 ## Running this project
-You basically have to main options.
+You basically have two options.

 ### Brace yourself.
 - `npm install`